sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ## Monitoring Redis{#monitoring-redis}

-To monitor that your Redis instance is responding, you will need to do so from an independent Sensu stack.
-You will also need to configure Redis to bind to an interface that your independent Sensu stack can reach and open TCP port 6379.
+To monitor the Redis instance, you will need to configure Redis to bind to an interface that your independent Sensu stack can reach and open TCP port 6379.
-You can use the [check-redis-ping sensu plugin][13] with the following check definition.
+Then you can use the [check-redis-ping plugin][13] to monitor whether Redis is responsive using the following check definition.

 {{< highlight json >}}
 {